 The aim is clear: to provide our designers with the perfect instrument for expressing their creativity.

-One of the most popular and widespread work in the world, it no needs introduction … needles, thread in cotton or wool and skilled and caring hands that weave.
+One of the most popular and widespread crafts in the world, it needs no introduction … needles, thread, cotton or wool and skilled and caring hands.

-Hand woven on a vertical loom on which the wool is fastened firmly to the warp by a knot.
+Handmade on a vertical loom on which the wool is fastened firmly to the warp through a knot.
 The shape and thickness of the knot differentiate the various kinds of hand-knotted rugs; more knots result in greater definition and a longer-lasting, more valuable rug.
 This technique allows very detailed designs to be created.

 A manual process on stretched cotton fabric, using a ‘tufting gun’, which shoots out and cuts the wool to follow the pattern design.
 The wool is bonded to the base with a layer of rubber.
 This technique can be used to create different heights of pile, loop finishes and all designs and colours.

 Kilims are produced by tightly interweaving the warp and weft strands of the weave to produce a flat surface with no pile.
 The technique is very similar to that used to make fabrics for tapestries which is why weavers are usually very skilful with tiny details.
 All manner of colours and designs can be created and they are light yet very tough rugs.